anhvungoc21/Cracking-the-Coding-Interview/README.md

 # Cracking the Coding Interview
 This repository contains my solutions to problems in CTCI.
-Aside from the code solutions, I also keep my thought processes, observations, assumptions, and errors I made during the process of solving these questions.
+Aside from the code solutions, I also keep a record of my thought processes, observations, assumptions, and errors I made in the process.
 Just a personal archive that might help people who come across understand how I go about solving technical problems!